vineetma/springtutorial/lets_add_junit.md

 You can download junit relevant libraries from [here](https://github.com/junit-team/junit/wiki/Download-and-Install)

+Also, one may need to install junit command,
+{% highlight bash %}
+sudo apt-get install junit
+{% endhighlight %}

 #Testing for StoreItem - StoreItemTest.java
 It is a convention to name the test cases using following: